Inflectra/spira-documentation/docs/Developers/SpiraApps-Reference.md

     This is the relevant database property for all dates & if changed, will change the relevant data in the database upon save (Creation & last update dates cannot be updated this way)

 === "caption"
     This data property contains the captions for the fields as displayed in the UI, localized to the user's language settings.
-This could be used for refering to the name of specific fields, such as "Owner" from the field OwnerId in a displayed message.
+This could be used for referring to the name of specific fields, such as "Owner" from the field OwnerId in a displayed message.

 === "lookups"
     This data property contains an object of potential values for dropdowns with the relevant ID as the objects' keys & their label values as the objects' values.
-Users and release fields never have this information here.
 For most standard fields, this options information is not stored here.
 Keys start with "k" followed by an integer, and the integer is the relevant ID (k must be removed to use the value).
 Cases where this is available:

-    - Custom property fields of type list or multi-list
+    - Custom property fields of type list, multi-list, or user
     - Components on the incident details page

 === "tooltip"